weeasd57/stockroom_wind/README.md

-# FireStocks - Social Stock Analysis Platform
+# SharksZone - Social Stock Analysis Platform

 ## Overview
-FireStocks is a modern web application that combines social networking with stock market analysis.
+SharksZone is a modern web application that combines social networking with stock market analysis.
 It allows users to share insights, post trading ideas, track stocks, and interact with other traders in a community-focused environment.

 ## Key Features